Career Trajectory

 How Leadership Influences Career Growth

 • Skill Development for the Future: Leadership cultivates essential skills like strategic thinking, emotional intelligence, and decision-making.
-These abilities aren’t just valuable—they’re transformative, creating a solid foundation for your career growth trajectory.
-As you develop these skills, you also become better equipped to handle complex problems, making you a go-to resource in your organization.
+These abilities aren’t just valuable—they’re transformative, creating a solid foundation for your career trajectory.
+As you develop these skills, you also become better at handling complex problems, making you a go-to resource in your organization.

 Leadership isn’t just a mindset—it’s a practice.
 It involves intentional actions that demonstrate your ability to lead and inspire others.
 Here are some actionable ways to integrate leadership into your career trajectory plan: